melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 functions or values that exist in the runtime JavaScript code, and will be used from Melange.

-In Melange, externals can be used to [binding to global JavaScript objects](#bind-to-global-javascript-functions-or-values).
+In Melange, externals can be used to [bind to global JavaScript objects](#bind-to-global-javascript-functions-or-values).
 They can also be decorated with certain `[@mel.xxx]` attributes to facilitate the creation of bindings in specific scenarios.
 Each one of the [available